 Step 3: Put your recovery first

+It’s not selfish to put your recovery first.
+It’s necessary because if you’re not in recovery, you can’t be the best version of yourself.
 By having a plan and sticking to it, you’ll be putting your recovery first.
-This is extremely important for staying sober at any time, but especially during the holidays.
-You need recovery to remain successful in your everyday life, so it’s as essential as breathing.
-Treat it that way.
-If this means you have to skip certain get-togethers or avoid certain people, places, or things because that might trigger you, so be it.
+This is important at all times of the year, but it’s especially true during the holidays.
+You need recovery in order to remain successful in your everyday life, so you must treat it that way.
+If this means you have to skip certain events or avoid situations that might trigger you, so be it.
 It’s up to you to protect your sobriety.

 Step 4: Be ready to address your sobriety

 If you’re attending holiday parties where alcohol is present, you’ll likely be offered a drink or be asked why you aren’t drinking.
 These situations can be stressful, but there are a few simple ways to handle them depending on how comfortable you are talking about your sobriety.

 It’s perfectly fine to come up with an excuse, such as “I’m the designated driver,” or “I have to be up early.”
 However, you can also be honest and let people — especially close friends and loved ones — know that you are no longer drinking.
 You might be met with some concern or confusion at first, but remember that you don’t have to justify your sobriety to anyone.
 Regardless of which route you go, it can help to have an idea of what to say ahead of time if you are asked about your sobriety.

 Step 5: Embrace the gratitude

 When all else fails, remember why you started this journey.
 As the holidays roll around, it might help to write down a daily gratitude list to remind you why you are grateful for your sobriety and why recovery is worth it to you.

 Another way to foster gratitude is to help others.
 When you’re consumed by your own thoughts, you can ease your mind by reaching out and helping people in need.
 You could:

 - Volunteer with a local organization that needs help during the holidays